Nitish7/Hello-World/README.md

 # Hello-World
 First Touch
-Nitish..jsut learning about the github and its functionalities.
+Nitish..just learning about the github and its functionalities.

 Again for testing purpose